How Monoclonal Antibodies Lost the Battle Against New COVID Variants - ExBulletin

 Companies stopped marketing these monoclonal antibodies.
 The federal government has stopped committing to bulk purchases, making it a riskier bet for companies.

-“There are antibodies, but no one has the $200 million to develop them,” Diefenbach said, adding that the costs of manufacturing the antibodies, conducting trials, and obtaining approval from the Food and Drug Administration are huge. is listed.
-Some companies decided it wasn’t worth it because of a product that would likely be obsolete in a matter of months, he says.
+“There are antibodies out there, but no one has the $200 million to develop them,” says Diefenbach, who says there is a lot of work to be done on how to manufacture antibodies, conduct trials, and get approval from the Food and Drug Administration.
+He says some companies decided it wasn’t worth it because of a product that would likely be obsolete in a few months.

 To put it bluntly, these are antibody treatments for outpatient treatment.
 There is another class of monoclonal antibody therapy for viable hospitalized patients.
 Actemra, as the name suggests, It targets the body’s immune response to the virus, not the virus itself, so it is immune to viral mutation.